wp-plugins/shutterstock-affiliate-plugin/readme.txt

 10. Customizable appearance settings including filter to show only images of particular Shutterstock contributor

 == Changelog ==

+= 2.0.6 =
+* Added Spanish translation (thanks to Maria Ramos from http://www.webhostinghub.com)
+* Tested with Wordpress 3.7.1

 = 2.0.5 =
 * Cache disabled by default